Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **High Cunning Attack 7** ● **Martial, Reliable, Tactical**
 > **Near** burst 10, one creature
 > **Attack:**  Intelligence +2 vs Will
 > **Hit:**  Until the end of your next turn, the target's highest defense value is reduced by 4.
 All other defenses are reduced by 2.
 Remove any marks the target has placed on you or your allies.
-You and each ally can immediately make a saving throw against one condi
+You and each ally can immediately make a saving throw against one condition inflicted by the target.
 > **Maintain:**  Move:  Repeat the attack against the same target.
 You cannot maintain if you miss.

 > #### Flash of Violence